America's Rural Communities Need Our Help

 ECU partners with the North Carolina Agromedicine Institute to promote the health and safety of farmers, fishermen and foresters through research, prevention, intervention and educational outreach.

-In support of Chancellor Cecil P. Staton’s Rural Prosperity Initiative, the Division of Research Economic Development and Engagement has undertaken the development of an interactive database for ECU faculty and students.
+In support of East Carolina University’s mission to serve rural communities, the Office of Research Economic Development and Engagement has undertaken the development of an interactive data database for ECU faculty and students.
 The database initially contains Excel files, geographic information system maps and formatted presentations.
 This data will be expanded to include interactive maps at the county level, as well as aerial and satellite imagery.

 This on-going project is designed to provide researchers at ECU with a broad suite of regionally-specific data spanning health, education and economic disparities at the eastern North Carolina county level, state level and national level.